Wilhelm Voigt: Unraveling and capture

 In the following days, the German press speculated on what had really happened.
-At the same time the army ran its own investigation.
-The public seemed to be positively amused by the daring of the culprit.
+At the same time the Imperial German Army ran its own investigation.
+The German people admired both the cleverness and daringness of the culprit.

-Voigt was arrested on 26 October 1906 after a former cellmate who knew about Voigt's plans had tipped off the police, hoping for the high reward.
-On 1 December Voigt was sentenced to four years in prison for forgery, impersonating an officer and wrongful imprisonment.
+Voigt was arrested on 26 October 1906 after a former cellmate who knew about Voigt's plans had tipped off the police, hoping for a high reward.
+On 1 December Voigt was sentenced to four years in prison for forgery, impersonating an officer, and false imprisonment.
 However, much of public opinion was on his side.
 German Kaiser Wilhelm II pardoned him on 16 August 1908.
-There are some claims that even the Kaiser was amused by the incident, referring to him as an amiable scoundrel, and being pleased with the authority and feelings of reverence that his military obviously commanded in the general population.
+There are claims that even the Kaiser was amused by the incident, referring to him as an amiable scoundrel, and being pleased with the authority and feelings of reverence that his military obviously commanded in the general population.